meekrosoft/fff/README.md

 You need to create a custom function (e.g. getTime_custom_fake) to produce the output optionally by use of a helper variable (e.g. getTime_custom_now) to retrieve that output from.
 Then some creativity to tie it all together.
 The most important part (IMHO) is to keep your test case readable and maintainable.

-In case your project uses a C99 compliant C compiler you can even combine all this in a single unit test function so you can easily oversee all details of the test.
-See the example below.
+In case your project uses a C compiler that supports nested functions (e.g. GCC) you can even combine all this in a single unit test function so you can easily oversee all details of the test.

 ```c
 /* The time structure */